flynnbr11/QMLA/docs/overview.rst

 by ensuring it is included in one of the ``import`` statements in ``qmla/exploration_strategies/__init__.py``.
 Finally, instruct :term:`QMLA` to use that :term:`ES` for a run in the launch script (see :ref:`section_launch`).
 These steps are laid out in full in :ref:`section_tutorial`.

-# Outputs

-`QMLA` automatically performs a series of analyses and produces associated plots.
-These are stored in a unique folder generated for the `run` upon launch: this folder is specified by the date and time of the launch and is located, relative to the `QMLA` main project directory in, e.g., `launch/results/Jan_01/12_34`.
-These are detailed in `section_analysis`.

-# User Interface

-In order to tailor `QMLA` to a user's needs, they must design a bespoke `section_exploration_strategies`.
-That is, the user must write a class building upon and inheriting from `~qmla.exploration_strategies.ExplorationStrategy`, encompassing all of the logic required to achieve their use case, for example by incorporating a genetic algorithm within the method called upon for constructing new candidates, `~qmla.exploration_strategies.ExplorationStrategy.generate_models`.
-Then, that class must be available to `~qmla.get_exploration_class`, by ensuring it is included in one of the `import` statements in `qmla/exploration_strategies/__init__.py`.
-Finally, instruct `QMLA` to use that `ES` for a run in the launch script (see `section_launch`).
-These steps are laid out in full in `section_tutorial`.